-For a few boys, three nights away from home can be an intimidating experience.
-While most boys find themselves too busy with the fun and adventure of camp, homesickness can be a reality for Scouts who are new to the outdoors or unfamiliar with being away from home.
-We encourage every boy who experiences homesickness to stay at camp, as overcoming homesickness often results in a strong sense of pride and achievement.
+For a few scouts, three nights away from home can be an intimidating experience.
+While most youth find themselves too busy with the fun and adventure of camp, homesickness can be a reality for Scouts who are new to the outdoors or unfamiliar with being away from home.
+We encourage every scout who experiences homesickness to stay at camp, as overcoming homesickness often results in a strong sense of pride and achievement.

 One of the strongest proponents of homesickness is the cell phone.
-Leaders and/or parents are strongly discouraged from allowing boys to use cell phones to call home.
-When a boy sees another boy calling, he will usually feel the need to call home himself.
+Leaders and/or parents are strongly discouraged from allowing scouts to use cell phones to call home.
+When a youth sees another youth calling, he/she will usually feel the need to call home him/herself.
 This can quickly become a homesickness epidemic.
-Instead, boys should be encouraged to write a letter home, talk about the fun they are having a camp, and be challenged to stay another night before deciding to leave camp.
-Parents should talk to their son before he comes to camp about his feelings about leaving home, and make a plan about how to handle homesickness.
+Instead, scouts should be encouraged to write a letter home, talk about the fun they are having a camp, and be challenged to stay another night before deciding to leave camp.
+Parents should talk to their scout before he/she comes to camp about his/her feelings about leaving home, and make a plan about how to handle homesickness.